Robert Wynn (United States Army soldier): Later years

 After the war, Wynn became a structural ironworker on buildings and bridges.

 He bought an old log cabin in Kitty Hawk, North Carolina and spent his last days with his family.
+Popeye lived in South Chester, Virginia until he died at 79 years.

 Wynn died on March 18, 2000, just over a year before the Band of Brothers miniseries was first aired.